davidck/Fx.Anything/README.md

 Fx.Anything
 ===========

-A simple yet powerful plug-in allowing time based transformations on anything while supporting all of MooTools Fx class default properties and events.
+A simple yet powerful plug-in allowing animated transformations on anything while supporting all of MooTools Fx class default properties and events.

 How to use
 ----------